rosario/learn-coderwave/_posts/2013-10-07-publish-a-website-in-a-day-using-html-and-ruby.markdown

 # Conclusion

-Point your browser to the url created for you by Heroku, and it will appear.
-The website is now online.
+Point your browser to the url created for you by Heroku.
+The website should be now online.
-As you've noticed, it only takes less then a hour to write some HTML and publish it online.
 If you'd like to style the page with CSS you can also do it, but it will be the topic of another post!

 [sublime-text]: http://www.sublimetext.com/